stevenmhunt/relk/README.md

 ### Namespaces

-All commands in `conch` support the `-n <namespace>` flag which allows you to organize your key/value pairs into separate areas.
+All commands in `conch` support the `-n <namespace>` flag which allows you to organize your key-value pairs into separate areas.
 The default namespace is "default".

 ### Sources

-By default, all key/value pairs are written to a text file `~/.conchfile`.
+By default, all key-value pairs are written to a text file `~/.conchfile`.
 You can specify the data source for `conch` to use with the `-s "<provider>:<path>"` flag.
 The only currently implemented provider is `file`, but future implementations are possible.

 ### Managing Context